paralax/ColossalOpera/hard/ZZ_worm_wars_2.md

 - To spread the malware has to send a single packet of size B and takes 1 time step
 - The network has fixed capacity between subnets
+- The only thing passing over the network is malware propagation traffic, there is no background utilization
 - If you try and send a packet over a pipe at 95% utilization or above it gets dropped
 - Propagation between two hosts can only occur if they can directly connect from network to network
 - Patches (to move a node to the R state) doesn't require direct connectivity, assume an out-of-band mechanism